23 Sales incentive ideas to keep your sales team motivated

 3. Paid Offs: Often, your salespeople work for more than 8 hours a day and 40 hours a week.
 They even work nights and weekends in order to close deals, achieve quotas, and bring in the revenue.
 It will greatly motivate the sales reps if you offer them paid time off after all those extra hours they’ve put in at work.

 For example, you can give a day off on Monday after they’ve had a long working week.
 Your sales reps will really appreciate the extra time that they get to have with their families and friends.

-Entertainment tickets: You can offer entertainment incentives, such as tickets to sports events, movies or concerts.
+5. Entertainment tickets: You can offer entertainment incentives, such as tickets to sports events, movies, concerts, music festivals or comedy gigs.
 This can be a popular incentive as reps will get to attend some popular events and have a good time during their time away from the office.

 In order to make the sales incentives and prizes truly meaningful for your salespeople, you must understand them by connecting with them on a personal level.
 This includes knowing about their passions, interests, and also how they’re “wired” as a person.

 Even though a simple pat on the back and a sincere “Good job!” can go a long way to motivate your salespeople towards better performance, implementing good sales incentives can help in pushing your team one step further when you need to increase revenue or get through a rough patch in your business.